gillian-guide/gillian-guide.github.io/docs/extras/trainers.en.md

         * ++single-quote++ for Forward Through Door.
         * ++m++ for Ragdoll.

     You can add your own custom keybinds that can combine multiple options together.
-To do so, enable `Custom Keybind Creator` in `Trainer Settings`, highlight on desired option and press ++left-control+enter++ to set the keybind up.
+To do so, enable `Custom Keybind Creator` in `Trainer Settings`, highlight the desired option and press ++left-control+enter++ to set the keybind up.

     Edit the `[Keybinds]` section in :material-file-cog:`ZMenuIV.ini` to change existing keybinds.
     ??? tip "Setting up Numpad-less keybinds"